holochain/docs-pages/src/install.md

 ### Holochain inspection commands

-Built into Holochain are a few commands that give insight about versions of Holochain components.
+Built into Holochain and holonix are a few commands that give insight about versions of Holochain components.

 ```bash
  hn-introspect